MiczFlor/RPi-Jukebox-RFID/components/smart-home-automation/MQTT-protocol/README.md

 2. at shutdown send state info to
    - `phoniebox/state` (offline)
 3. periodically send *all* attributes to `phoniebox/attribute/$attributeName` (this interval can be defined through `refreshIntervalPlaying` and `refreshIntervalIdle` in the `SETTINGS` section)
+4. send specific events to `phoniebox/event/$eventName` right away
-4. listen for attribute requests on `phoniebox/get/$attribute`
+5. listen for attribute requests on `phoniebox/get/$attribute`
-5. listen for commands on `phoniebox/cmd/$command` (if a command needs a parameter it has to be provided via payload)
+6. listen for commands on `phoniebox/cmd/$command` (if a command needs a parameter it has to be provided via payload)

+## Topic: phoniebox/event/$event
+This is a read-only topic.
+The following events trigger immediate messages through this topic:

+- card_swiped

+Use these topics to get notified of time-critical events right away rather than having to wait for the periodic send of all attributes or requesting an attribute through the get topic.
+Currently the only event triggering a message is the "card_swiped" event with the obvious use-case of letting your smart home react upon swiped cards.
+These cards needn't be configured in Phoniebox as the MQTT daemon will just relay any swiped card to the MQTT server.
+So it's possible to have a "dim lights" card that will not trigger any Phoniebox action but is picked up by your smart home to dim the lights.

 ## Topic: phoniebox/get/$attribute
 MQTT clients can (additionally to the periodic updates) request an attribute of Phoniebox.
 Sending an empty payload to `phoniebox/get/volume` will trigger Phoniebox' MQTT client to fetch the current volume from MPD and send the result to `phoniebox/attribute/volume`.